k-eeer/jmeterTest/README.md

 This scripts(run_jmeter.sh), you can run a demo of non_GUI mode jmeter script(allwebtest.jmx) ,which includes some test cases like integrate testiing, white box testing, etc. It will generate a typical Jmeter output(.jtl and .log file) and a .txt file to give a quick check tests are success or not (stress test is not included).
+It will also update change to remote github repository.

 # environment and prerequisites: